jasonjewik/PhenoCamSnow/README.md

    --n_test 30 \
    --classes snow no_snow too_dark
 ```
-This will print out the file path of the best model, which can be substituted into the next command.
+This will print out the file path of the best model, which can be substituted into the next command, which generates a prediction for a single image.

 ```console
 python -m phenocam_snow.predict \